-It is the job of the Stable Manager to assign suitable stables for the number booked, they must have the stable list with person responsible contacts and map.
-Have a suitable testing box available.

-Ensure there are adequate Stallion boxes with signage.
+- It is the job of the Stable Manager to assign suitable stables for the number booked.
+They should have the stable list with the person responsible, contacts and map and have a copy available for the Steward. - 2.
+Have a suitable testing box available. - 3.
+Ensure there are adequate stallion boxes with signage.